-- Posture: maintaining a normal or neutral postural alignment allows for efficient biomechanics, while abnormal posture (for example, if your head is too far forward or your spine is rounded) puts your joints in a comprised position.
-This can result in a loss of efficiency when you’re trying to do quick, dynamic movements with a lot of force
+- Posture: Maintaining neutral postural alignment allows for efficient biomechanics, while poor posture (head is too far forward or your spine is rounded, for example) puts your joints in a comprised position.
+This can result in a loss of efficiency when you’re trying to do quick, dynamic movements with a lot of force.

-- Balance: Balance and core stability are what allow basketball players to maintain control of their body when forced into challenging positions – boxing out when rebounding as an example.
+- Balance: Balance and core stability are what allow basketball players to maintain control of their body when forced into challenging positions such as boxing out when rebounding.

-- Agility: Being an elite defender requires a lot of changing speed and direction
+- Agility: Being an elite defender requires frequent changes in speed and direction.

-Not only will working on the fundamentals improve your performance, but it lowers your risk of injury, which then increases your chances of being able to play and develop your sports skills.
-For example, an article recently published in the HSS Journal reported that young athletes with less motion through their Achilles tendons experienced significantly higher injury rates (1).
+Not only will working on the fundamentals improve your sports performance, but it can lower your risk of injury.
+An article recently published in the HSS Journal reported that young athletes with less motion through their Achilles tendons experienced significantly higher injury rates (1).

-Examples of exercises you might incorporate include weight training, plyometric training, and drills to improve your speed, agility, reaction time, and hand/eye coordination.
+Weight training, plyometric training, and drills to improve your speed, agility, reaction time, and hand/eye coordination can all be used to improve basketball performance.
 Whatever strength and conditioning program you follow, don’t underestimate the importance of your form or technique.
-You can do the right exercises the wrong way, which would not only reduce the effectiveness of your efforts, but also increase your risk of injury before you even get on the court.
+It’s easy do the right exercises the wrong way, which can reduce the effectiveness of your efforts and increase your risk of injury before you even get on the court.

-Getting the appropriate amount of rest and relaxation is a key factor in optimizing your talent.
-Don’t think of it as empty time – think of it as something tangible that you’re doing to improve in your sport.
-Practical steps that you can take in order to help your body repair itself include:
+Getting the appropriate amount of rest is a key factor in optimizing your performance.
+Think of rest as something tangible that you’re doing to improve in your sport.
+Practical steps that you can take to help your body recover from training include: